 E.M.T. - Basic 1 Year 3 credits Prerequisite: Solid high school-level math and reading ability; Able to work independently and with a team; genuine interest in and commitment to the study of emergency medicine.
+Must be at least 16 years old by October 1 of the current school year

 The EMT Basic one-year course of study includes trauma emergencies, pediatrics, special patient populations, and spinal assessment.
 Training includes clinical time in a hospital emergency facility and "ride along" training with a licensed Emergency Medical Service.
 Training will include vital signs, CPR/AED, oxygen administration, diabetic emergency treatment, spinal immobilization, and use of airway devices, along with other important life support training, including bleeding control.
 Students will learn the technical terms for life saving medicines and emergency application.
 Students must be prepared for a serious, rigorous course of study, and must possess a maturity commensurate with treating life-threatening incidents.
-The program features a state-of-the-art computerized manikin, "Deloris Pekins," on which students can practice critical response skills before working on real people.
+The program features a state-of-the-art computerized manikin, "Deloris Perkins," on which students can practice critical response skills before working on real people.
 After their year of EMT study, students may opt for the Health Occupations/CNA curriculum to interface with and enhance their medical studies.
 Students successfully completing the dual enrollment are eligible to sit for the national EMT Basic certification exam.
 Integrated Credit: Science